How Safe Am I Given What I See? Calibrated Prediction of Safety Chances for Image-Controlled Autonomy: Safety Predictor Family

 Another challenge is the \emph{distribution shift} between the original and forecasted images produced by label predictor \labelpred.
 The issue is that the forecasted images are distorted (e.g., see the two rightmost images in Fig.~\ref{fig:car-obs}) and they do not automatically come with safety labels because they are sampled from the forecasted space without a physical ground truth.
 However, we need to train high-performance evaluators on the forecasted images, as per Fig.~\ref{fig:predictors}.

-\looseness=-1 To overcome the distribution shift, we implement two specialized evaluators.
+\looseness=-1 To overcome the distribution shift, we implement two specialized evaluators to finish the last step that generates binary safety consequences from predicted images.
 One uses a vision approach based on robust domain-specific features of the image.
 For example, for the racing car case study, we take advantage of the fixed location of the car in the image and the contrasting colors to determine whether the car is in a safe position.
 Specifically, we crop the image to the area directly surrounding the car and use the mean of the pixel values to determine whether the car is on or off the track.
 To resolve issues with this approach on inverted-color images, such as the rightmost picture in Fig.~\ref{fig:car-obs}, we use the median pixel value of the whole image to determine whether the track surface is painted in an inverted, lighter-than-background color and then determine the safety accordingly.
 The other evaluator is trained with data augmentation.
 Our training process randomly adjusts the brightness, inverts the input image, and adds a Gaussian blur to it.